dathere/100.dathere.com/index.md

 Each lesson usually follows this outline:

 -   Lesson content
--   Exercise instructions (may also include instructions on how to verify your solution)
+-   Exercise instructions
--   Solution (optional hints, try the exercise first before viewing any hints though)
+-   Solution

 You don't need to follow all the lessons in order nor do you need to complete all of them.
 Feel free to skip around to lessons you find intriguing.